zzt93/syncer/README.md

   - If an event go through column filter, and only primary key is left:
     - If event type is `UPDATE`, then discard this event -- because not support update id now;
     - Other event type, keep it.
-  - Support reading from binlog file to do data recovering in case of loss of data (`syncer.producer.input.masters[x].file`)
+  - Support reading from binlog file to do data recovering in case of loss of data (`input.masters[x].file`)
   - Support specify binlog file/position to start reading (`input.masters[x].syncMeta`)
 - MongoDB master source filter:
   - Version: 3.x